 Limitations of Internal Controls

 Similarly, another limitation is management override.
 No matter what internal control is in place, if management overrides it and decides to input something else, there is no way to stop the practice.
 Also, internal controls are designed to address normal transactions and not unusual transactions.
-And finally, there is the risk of human error due to employees making mistakes during busy periods when transaction volumes are significantly higher.
-Mistakes also arise as a result of staff turnovers.
+Therefore, if numerous unusual transactions occur outside of the ordinary controls, that can threaten the validity of the company’s financial data.
+Finally, there is the risk of human error due to employees making ordinary mistakes, such as during busy periods when transaction volumes are significantly higher.
+Mistakes can also arise as a result of staff turnover.

 Components of Internal Controls

 A company’s internal controls framework generally consists of five different aspects, as shown below:

 The control environment at the top refers to the attitudes, awareness, and actions of management and those charged with governance towards internal controls.
 A simpler way to describe this is to call it the “tone at the top.”
 It is highly important because it filters down to other employees and to all other components of control and can, therefore, have a huge impact on the company.
 For example, with a less committed and more relaxed tone, lower level employees are less likely to properly follow the internal controls in place.

 The entity’s risk assessment relates to how the client identifies and responds to business risks, such as new personnel and new accounting pronouncements.
 Is the proper training given to employees?
 Are the new pronouncements fully prepared for and implemented effectively?

 Information Systems & Communication

 The information systems component refers to how the company captures, processes, reports, and communicates transaction information.
 For example, does the company use distributed processing? – How does it deal with system changeovers? – Is it using well-recognized accounting software or just something that was cheap to obtain.